Kong/docs.konghq.com/app/gateway/2.6.x/developer-portal/working-with-templates.md

 ## Partials

-Partials are snippets of html that layouts can reference.
+Partials are snippets of HTML that layouts can reference.
 Partials have access to all the same data that its layout does, and can even call other partials.
 Breaking your code into partials can help organize large pages, as well as allow different layouts share common page elements.

 ### content/index.txt